Ronaldo sent off as Ireland stun Portugal to keep World Cup hopes alive

 “I can only praise the supporters.
 We have amazing fans as always.
 They have a lot of say in this win, they give us energy and help us at crucial times.
 They deserve this win,” he said.

-“[Ronaldo[ lost his focus a little bit.
+“[Ronaldo] lost his focus a little bit.
 Maybe it was the fans as well that helped a little bit.
 He was frustrated and reacted in a way that he knows he shouldn’t.”

-Elsewhere on Thursday, Two goals from star striker Kylian Mbappe helped send two-time champions France to the 2026 World Cup with a 4-0 home win against Ukraine.
+Elsewhere on Thursday, two goals from star striker Kylian Mbappe helped send two-time champions France to the 2026 World Cup with a 4-0 home win against Ukraine.

 Midfielder Michael Olise and substitute forward Hugo Ekitike added the other goals in a dominant second half from France, the World Cup runner-up in 2022.